JosefNosekInc/Heatmapping-your-arse-bitch/README.md

-//Knows issues:
+Knows issues:

+> [!IMPORTANT]
-Filter doesnt work - Map always shows both Humidity and Temperature instead of filtering them out
+> - Filter doesnt work - Map always shows both Humidity and Temperature instead of filtering them out

-Exporting data - Exporting data exports only location of sensors in the field and no Humidity or Temperature readings
+> - Exporting data - Exporting data exports only location of sensors in the field and no Humidity or Temperature readings